 Encrypt email only or both email and documents.
 You can choose which users or group have permissions to perform which actions and for how long.
 For example, you can choose to allow users in a specific domain outside your organization to have permissions to review the content for only 7 days after the content is labeled.
+Alternatively, instead of assiging permissions yourself, you can allow your users to assign permissions to the content when they apply the label.
 For more information, see Restrict access to content by using encryption in sensitivity labels.

 Mark the content by adding custom watermarks, headers, or footers to email or documents that have the label applied.
 Note that watermarks are applied only to documents, not email, and they're limited to 255 characters.
 Also, headers and footers are limited to 1024 characters (except in Excel, where they're limited to 255 characters or fewer, depending on whether the document contains other headers or footers and other factors.)

 Prevent data loss by turning on endpoint protection in Intune.
 If sensitive content gets downloaded, you can help prevent the loss of data from Windows devices.
 For example, you can’t copy labeled content into Dropbox, Gmail, or USB drive.
 Before your sensitivity labels can use Windows Information Protection (WIP), you first need to create an app protection policy in the Azure portal.
 For more information, see How Windows Information Protection protects files with a sensitivity label.

 Apply the label automatically to content that contains sensitive information.
 You can choose what types of sensitive information that you want labeled, and the label can either be applied automatically, or you can prompt users to apply the label that you recommend.
 If you recommend a label, the prompt displays whatever text you choose.
 For more information, see Apply a sensitivity label to content automatically.